HealthyMindTech/respeak/README.md

 *Tech*: The solution is a progressive web app built using React.js, with a backend on Firebase that is used for storage, functions, and hosting.
 We also use OpenAI for generating reformulations when not enough users are logged in on the platform to reformulate thoughts.

-*Regulatory framework considerations*: moderation, handling of data.
+*Regulatory framework considerations*: The solution in the current version has not been validated for medical purposes.
+For information and advice on health, we redirect users to healthcare professionals.

 ## Who we are